Apply for a rebate for a new light duty zero-emission vehicle

 At the time of purchase

-You may receive a rebate directly from the vendor when you buy your vehicle.
+You may have received a rebate directly from the vendor when you bought your vehicle.
 In this case, you do not need to do anything else.
-Vendors can download the vendor application form to offer rebates at the time of purchase.

 After your purchase